-Off the Beaten Path Riviera Maya Ruins
+Off the Beaten Path: Mayan Ruins Riviera Maya

-Visiting El Naranjal Archeological Site Tulum
+Mayan Ruins Tour: Visiting El Naranjal Archeological Site Tulum

 Visiting Choj Ha Cenote

-Need somewhere to stay in Tulum?
+Need Somewhere to Stay in Tulum?

-This post was proofread by Grammarly
+This post was proofread by Grammarly.